Related Topics:

 Penetration Rate

-According to Iowa Code § 476.49(4), the IUB is required to initiate a proceeding to develop a value of solar methodology and rate for eligible distributed generation facilities when the statewide distributed generation penetration rate is equal to five percent or if the IUB is petitioned by an electric utility after July 1, 2027, whichever is earlier.
+Iowa Code § 476.49(4) requires the IUB to develop a value of solar methodology and rate for eligible DG facilities when the statewide distributed generation penetration rate equals 5%, or if the IUB is petitioned by an electric utility after July 1, 2027, whichever is earlier.

-[2] IPL’s distributed generation facility total is from IPL’s records and includes facilities enrolled in its AEP Net Metering and Net Metering Pilot tariffs.Ā
+(2) IPL’s distributed generation facility total is from IPL’s records and includes facilities enrolled in its AEP Net Metering and Net Metering Pilot tariffs.

-[5] The IUB is using the sum of MidAmerican’s and IPL’s peak demand as a reasonable estimate for the statewide demand.Ā The IUB reviewed information filed in MidAmerican’s and IPL’s FERC Form 1, page 401b, to ensure that this peak demand value is a reasonable estimate.Ā Currently there is nothing filed with the IUB that allows the IUB to determine a statewide coincident peak demand.
+(5) The IUB is using the sum of MidAmerican’s and IPL’s peak demand as a reasonable estimate for the statewide demand.
+The IUB reviewed information filed in MidAmerican’s and IPL’s FERC Form 1, page 401b, to ensure that this peak demand value is a reasonable estimate.
+Currently there is nothing filed with the IUB that allows the IUB to determine a statewide coincident peak demand.